WhyAre/tp/docs/UserGuide.md

 - First row contains column headers
 - Files are overwritten silently
 - Export directory must exist
+- If the destination file is opened in another application (more precisely, the application holds a file handle to the destination file), the file may not be overwritten, and export will be unsuccessful.
 - Partial exports may occur if data is corrupted
 </div>